 - The virus was diluted serially and added to confluent Vero cells in E-Plates.

 As seen in Figure A, the untreated virus causes a cytopathic effect, with the time of CPE onset being dependent on the virus titer.
 However, pre-treatment of IBDV with virucide significantly diminished infectivity: whereas the 10x dilution of virus was still able to induce a CPE, 100x and higher dilutions of the virus had no effect on the Vero cells (Figure B).

-In light of the above data, the authors concluded, “Although the modified [virucide] assay using the xCELLigence system yielded identical results as the traditional [virucide] assay, the system allows virucidal efficacy and cytotoxicity to be measured in a more precise and reproducible fashion.”
+After evaluating the generated data, the authors concluded, “although the modified [virucide] assay using the xCELLigence system yielded identical results as the traditional [virucide] assay, the system allows virucidal efficacy and cytotoxicity to be measured in a more precise and reproducible fashion.”